Jackysi/advancedtomato/release/src/router/dnscrypt/README.markdown

 The easiest way to start the daemon is:

-    # dnscrypt-proxy --daemonize
+    # dnscrypt-proxy --daemonize --resolver-name=<resolver name>

+Replace `<resolver name>` with the name of the resolver you want to use (the first column in the list of public resolvers).

-The proxy will accept incoming requests on 127.0.0.1, tag them with an authentication code, forward them to OpenDNS resolvers, and validate each answer before passing it to the client.
+The proxy will accept incoming requests on 127.0.0.1, tag them with an authentication code, forward them to the resolver, and validate each answer before passing it to the client.

 Given such a setup, in order to actually start using DNSCrypt, you need to update your `/etc/resolv.conf` file and replace your current